 I could not have told this story without the help of an enormous number of people and I am deeply indebted to every one of them; they are listed here.

-But there are four people I would like to give special thanks to: to Katy Barron for her thoughtful curation of this enormous undertaking and for her wisdom and counsel; to Nick Barnett at Bayeux who has so beautifully and sensitively processed and printed the images; to Stuart Smith and his team at GOST who have designed and created the book that accompanies the exhibition; and finally to my lovely wife, Ruth, for her ideas and advice throughout and who has been so immensely understanding and tolerant of my need to immerse myself in this new world over so many months.
+But there are five people I would like to give special thanks to: to Katy Barron for her thoughtful curation of this enormous undertaking and for her wisdom and counsel; to Nick Barnett at Bayeux who has so beautifully and sensitively processed and printed the images; to Stuart Smith and his team at GOST who have designed and created the book that accompanies the exhibition; to Diana Whitehead of Fourth Wall PR for so successfully publicising the exhibition; and finally to my lovely wife, Ruth, for her ideas and advice throughout and who has been so immensely understanding and tolerant of my need to immerse myself in this new world over so many months.

 I hope you enjoy ‘Windrush: Portrait of a Generation’